oleksabor/slowpo_pages/about.markdown

 ### career

-* 1999 I've graduated from Kyiv Natioanal university of economics with a master's degree in information systems of economics.
+* 1999 I've graduated from Kyiv National university of economics with a master's degree in information systems of economics.
 * 1998-2004 worked in KINTO (securities dealer) as software developer and "responsible for everything" IT guy
 * 2004-2007 in ProCredit bank Ukraine as software developer.
 * 2007-2013 in representative office of Quipu Gmbh in Ukraine (as back-end developer)